netgroup-polito/frog4-openstack-do/README_INSTALL.md

 In addition, in the `[openstack_orchestrator]` section, you have to set the field `identity_api_version` to `2`.

-Please, note that the JOLNET does not use any SDN controller in the OpenStack domain, then you have to edit neither the `[onon]`, nor the `[odl]` sections.
+Please, note that the JOLNET does not use any SDN controller in the OpenStack domain, then you have to edit neither the `[onos]`, nor the `[odl]` sections.

 # Adding the WEB GUI on top of the SDN domain orchestrator